 At the recommendation of the Music Department, the College offers Music Scholars Awards to admitted students who are poised to make an impact to the program through their musical talents and passion.
 The Music Scholars Award covers the yearly cost of private studio lessons in one instrument (up to $1,500 annually or $6000 over four years).
 These awards are announced at the time of your formal admission to Dickinson.

-Scholarship recipients are not required to major in music, but they must meet certain standards while in residence.
-All scholarship recipients must: a) participate fully in a faculty-led music department ensemble, and b) enroll in performance studies lessons or an academic music course each semester.
+Award recipients are not required to major in music, but they must meet certain standards while in residence.
+All award recipients must: a) participate fully in a faculty-led music department ensemble, and b) enroll in performance studies lessons or an academic music course each semester.

 All faculty assessments are confidential and communicated directly to Dickinson’s Office of Admissions for consideration with your entire application to Dickinson.
-The Office of Admissions makes all final decisions with regard to acceptance to the College and scholarship awards.
+The Office of Admissions makes all final decisions with regard to acceptance to the college and financial awards.